MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 ---
 title: Optimize website speed using Lighthouse
-description: How to use Lighthouse in DevTools to find ways to make your websites load faster.
+description: How to use Lighthouse and other tools in DevTools to find ways to make your websites load faster.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.prod: microsoft-edge
-ms.date: 05/04/2021
+ms.date: 02/15/2023
 ---
 <!-- Copyright Kayce Basques